vieiro/xmark/test.markdown

 ## This is the document subtitle
 ```

 It does not matter where you specify the subtitle in the source document, xmark always places the subtitle as the second paragraph of the document, using the ```<p class='subtitle'>``` tufte-css element.
+The subtitle does not appear in the Table of Contents.

 ### Epigraph convention

-CommonMark does not support epigraphs, but allows for nested block quotes.
-The xmark convention is as follows:
+CommonMark does not support epigraphs, but allows for nested block quotes. xmark makes use of this feature, making the double-nested block quotes work as epigraphs:

 > Two-level nested block quotes (i.e., a pagraph starting with ```>>```) are always transformed to epigraphs.